 Division of Motor Vehicles

 How much does the bond cost?

-New and used motor vehicles dealers need to post a $50,000 bond.
+Effective October 1, 2021, New and Used motor vehicles dealers need to post a $100,000 bond.
 If you are looking to sell only motorcycles, you need a $25,000 bond.
 These amounts, however, are not what dealers are required to pay in order to get bonded.

 The premiums to be paid once every two years are a fraction of the whole amount, a percentage usually between 1% and 3%.
 The final price of your bond depends on a number of factors, your personal credit score being the most important one.
 Here’s an example of how to roughly estimate your bonding cost, based on your credit score.

 |Bond Type||Surety Bond Amount||Above 700||Between 650-699||Between 600-649||Below 599|

 Are there any bad credit bonds options?